 - Privilege – only open up permissions that you require.

 - Disable password-based logins for instances launched from your AMI.
 Passwords can be found or cracked, and are a security risk.

+Q58.
+How can you speed up data transfer in Snowball?
 The data transfer can be increased in the following way:

 - By performing multiple copy operations at one time i.e. if the workstation is powerful enough, you can initiate multiple cp commands each from different terminals, on the same Snowball device.